Antiques Roadshow Scandal: What Really Went Down?

 Pritchard and Juno's Civil War Thievery and Deception

 The Antiques Roadshow team cut ties with the duo once they discovered some of their on-air appraisals were staged.
 Among these was a sword brought in by a Mr. Sadtler.
-While the sword was authentic, its owner wasn't actually Mr. Sadtler--a man who turned out to have gone to high school with Pritchard.
-Following their dismissal from the show, the two continued to defraud people of their items, going so far as to falsely identify themselves as members of a museum to encourage a particular family to sell their precious ancestral artifacts relating to the famous Confederate General George Pickett.
-Similarly, the two also worked together to steal a Zouave uniform from an actual museum's collections in order to replace it with a similar Belgian uniform so that they could sell the original to a private collector.
+While the sword was authentic, its owner wasn't actually Mr. Sadtler — a man who turned out to have gone to high school with Pritchard.

 Antiques Roadshow Does Damage Control

-The show also enacted a few new policies regarding appraisers to prevent this time of situation from happening again.
+The show also enacted a few new policies regarding appraisers to prevent this type of situation from happening again.
 Going forward, the show's appraisers had to undergo extensive training and background checks.
 Additionally, the show's producers also began requiring signed contracts, indicating that no such staging would happen in the future.
 Investigations also indicated that only those two appraisals were staged in the show's first season.

 Additional Scandals From Subsequent Seasons